Courtcircuits/tonerre.rs/README.md

 </div>
 </br>

-<b>⚠️ This project is still expiremental and should not used for data-intesive productions (yet).</b>
+<b>⚠️ This project is still expiremental and should not be used in data-intesive productions (yet).</b>

-If you're like me, you must have often struggled building clean kafka clients in Rust and you really wish there was a library with a DX similar to [Axum](https://github.com/tokio-rs/axum) that provides a modula way to build Kafka consumers on top of [Rust-Rdkafka](https://github.com/fede1024/rust-rdkafka).
-Something that handles without too much boilerplate message deserialization, handler matching based on the message type, message picking logic...
+If you're like me, you've probably often struggled to build clean Kafka clients in Rust.
+You might wish there was a library with a developer experience similar to [Axum](https://github.com/tokio-rs/axum) that provides a modular way to build Kafka consumers on top of [Rust-Rdkafka](https://github.com/fede1024/rust-rdkafka).
+Something that handles message deserialization, handler matching based on the message type, message picking logic without too much boilerplate.
 That's what Tonerre aims to help you with.

 ## High level features